esphome/esphome-docs/components/switch/m5stack4relay.rst

 Configuration variables:
 ------------------------
-The control has all other options from the I2C devices
+The control has all other options from the I2C devices.

 Switch:
 - **channel** (*Required*, string): The name of channel to switch, options are relay_1, relay_2, relay_3 or relay_4.